-If you do not feel safe, call 911 or Campus Safety immediately at 562.907.4211.
+If you do NOT feel safe, call 911 or Campus Safety immediately at 562.907.4211.
 Secure the room you are in by locking or blocking doors and windows while you call for help.
 If you do not feel safe in your room, Whittier College has safe rooms available on campus; call the Dean of Students at 562.907.4233 during business hours or Campus Safety 24 hours a day, 7 days a week.

-You can also create a safety plan to plan for future scenarios where you may not feel safe by preparing a list of contact information and locations of safe people and places.
+You can also create a safety plan to plan for future scenarios where you may not feel safe and listing the contact information and locations of safe people and places.